0x7B5/groqccoli/README.md

 # Groqccoli
-An unoffical Python client for the Groq API.
+An unofficial Python client for the Groq API.
 No API key needed.

 ## Installation
 You can install the package with pip and git